If you’re reading this guide, then it’s safe to assume that you’ve decided to start a Limited Liability Company (LLC) in Montana.

-If you’d like to know more about registered agent services that can protect the information of your Montana LLC and help it meet its legal business obligations, check out my article about the best Montana registered agent services here.
+If you’d like to know more about registered agent services that can protect the information of your Montana LLC and help it meet its legal business obligations, check out my article about the best Montana registered agent services.

 4. Choose Your LLC Address

-The next step in the process of forming your Montana LLC is choosing an address to list on your Articles of Organization form.
-One of the requirements for every LLC in Montana is that they register a business or office address with the Secretary of State to be publicly listed on their website.
+The next step in the process of forming your Montana LLC is listing an address on your Articles of Organization form.
+One of the requirements for every LLC in Montana is that they register a business or office address with the Secretary of State to be publicly listed on the state's website.
 This is where your company or LLC will receive official mail from the state during regular business hours to meet the legal requirements for LLCs in the state.

 If you don’t use a registered agent, you’ll be forced to use the street address of your business.
 If your business doesn’t have a street address, you’ll have no other choice but to list your home address, which isn’t ideal.